Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "No, no, I mean…" Ian’s head was still a bit fuzzy.

-*"The* Fury *is currently the fastest ship in our fleet at an all-out sprint.
+"*The* Fury *is currently the fastest ship in our fleet at an all-out sprint.
 It would seem that Our Father no longer cares for stealth."*

 "On my way."